Published Monday, Nov. 25, 2013 | 1:14 p.m.

 Updated Monday, Nov.
 25, 2013 | 2:13 p.m.

-An open-air Las Vegas Strip pirate show that featured sirens in skimpy costumes dancing with shirtless sailors has been canceled, with casino officials saying Monday they need to make way for a pharmacy and other shops.
+The open-air Treasure Island pirate show that featured sirens in skimpy costumes dancing with shirtless sailors has been canceled, with casino officials saying Monday they need to make way for a pharmacy and other shops.

 "Sirens of TI" had been on a hiatus, but officials at the Treasure Island casino confirmed that the 10-year run of the seductive spectacle was over for good.

 Andrea Mestdagh, a spokeswoman for Treasure Island public relations agency The Firm, didn't have details about the number of cast members affected or how they were notified of the unexpected closure.